 Vietnam History Museum

 Vietnam History Museum was established on January 1, 1929, with the name Blanchard de la Brosse Museum.
-At the time of opening, the museum only had 2,893 antiques, but over time, until now, the museum has more than 30,000 valuable artifacts and 25,000 books and documents.
+At the time of opening, the museum only had 2,893 antiques, but over time, until now, the museum has more than 30,000 valuable artefacts and 25,000 books and documents.
 The function of the museum is to preserve and promote the cultural heritage of the nation through research, collection, assessment, restoration, etc.

 Museum of Ho Chi Minh City